nsaikiran/impression/_drafts/Spring-Boot.md

 Now, SpringBoot will (conditionally)configure our application context by *convention* unless we come up with our own configuration.
 Allowing us to get started with the application quickly.
-It will check your classpath for what module/project you want to use in your application and configures it for you.
+It will check your classpath for module/project you want to use in your application and configures that for you.

 It also provides many features other than configuring like &mdash; embedded servlet container &mdash; to create standalone application.
 The way it works is so cool and easy to understand.